nelsonjchen/cowboystyle/README.md

 could be put into production at this moment, pending documentation and approval.
 However, massive refactoring, particularly in the Python code should be done before attempts at adding more ambitious features are added.

+Also, the SCSS could do with a cleanup.
+It's a patchwork that hopefully SCSS features can help with.

 ## Random Notes